khulnasoft/integrations-core/karpenter/README.md

 ### Installation

-Starting from Agent release 7.50.0, the Karpenter check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.50.0, the Karpenter check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed in your environment.

 This check uses [OpenMetrics][5] to collect metrics from the OpenMetrics endpoint that Karpenter exposes, which requires Python 3.